Baronlegend27/academic-research-to-financial-freedom/papers/Ross, Stephen A. (1976) "The arbitrage theory of capital asset pricing"/Notes.md

 ### Factors and Linear Pricing

-APT does not define the specific factors but asserts that they must exist.
-Using the no‑arbitrage condition, Ross shows that asset prices must follow a linear structure.
+APT does not specify the exact factors but requires their existence.
+Using the no‑arbitrage condition, Ross shows that asset prices follow a linear structure.
+Even without knowing the factors, APT implies that expected returns are a linear combination of them, providing a testable prediction.
+It also introduced the concept that multiple systematic factors can drive asset returns, paving the way for multifactor models like Fama–French.